v8/v8.dev/src/blog/understanding-ecmascript-part-2.md

 The prototype chain walk is inside step 3: if we don't find the property as an own property, we recurse into the prototype's `[[Get]]` method.

-## Where's the Receiver coming from?
+## What's `Receiver` and where is it coming from?

-`OrdinaryGet` also passes the original `Receiver` throughout the recursion, unchanged.
-The `Receiver` is only used if the property is an accessor property, in which case it's passed as the **this value** when calling the getter function.
+The `Receiver` parameter is only used in the case of accessor properties.
+It's passed as the **this value** when calling the getter function of an accessor property (step 8 of `OrdinaryGet`).

-Let's find out where the `Receiver` is coming from!
+`OrdinaryGet` passes the original `Receiver` throughout the recursion, unchanged (step 3c of `OrdinaryGet`).
+Let's find out where the `Receiver` is originally coming from!

 Searching for places where `[[Get]]` is called we find an abstract operation `GetValue` which operates on References.
 Reference is a specification type, consisting of a base value (in this case, an Object), the reference name (in this case, a String), and a strict mode flag (bool).